kpegods96/Systematic-Review-Course/docs/06-Module-6-Visualizing-and-Reporting-Findings.md

 By the end of this module, students will be able to:

-•	Generate and interpret forest plots to visually summarize meta-analysis results.

-•	Construct and analyze funnel plots to assess potential publication bias.

-•	Apply graphical methods such as L’Abbé plots and radial plots to explore study heterogeneity.

 •	Organize and present key meta-analysis findings using structured tables and visualizations.

 •	Interpret and Communicate Results Clearly – Translate statistical findings into meaningful insights for diverse audiences, including researchers, policymakers, and practitioners.